AtaishNehra/Nvidia_Fin_Bot/README.md

 # NVIDIA Financial Bot

-This project is a Streamlit application that answers questions about NVIDIA's financial data using a pre-built database of financial documents stored in Supabase and leveraging Groq's language model for processing queries.
+This project is a Streamlit application that answers questions about NVIDIA's financial data using a pre-built database of financial documents stored in Supabase and leveraging Groq's language model for processing queries. </br>
+This README file provides a detailed guide on setting up and deploying the NVIDIA Financial Bot application, ensuring that all sensitive information is securely managed.

 ## Features
 - Query NVIDIA financial documents.